HAWinther/MG-PICOLA-PUBLIC/README.md

  - To implement a new model see [src_v3/user_defined_functions.h](src_v3/user_defined_functions.h).
 The code have f(R), DGP and general (m(a), beta(a)) models included.

+ - As written the code assumes the input P(k) is for LCDM and then uses the growth factor to transform to MG.
+Should add a flag for this!
+If this is not what you want then this can be changed in 2LPT.c (see line 350-360)

  - A simple code to extract power-spectra from output-files (GADGET / ASCII) can be found in SimplePofk.
 Will add this and a halo-finder to the code at some point.
 See [MatchMaker](https://github.com/damonge/MatchMaker) for a FoF halo-finder that can be run on the GADGET output-files.

  - The scale-dependent version needs the define SCALEDEPENDENT.
 This version requires several Fourier transforms per time-step which makes the code ~5 times slower.